 During the forum, Emily Mburu-Ndoria, Director of the Directorate of Trade in Services, Investment, Intellectual Property Rights and Digital Trade (DTIID) at the AfCFTA Secretariat, hosted incisive conversations and thought-provoking talks on the future of African tourism.

-All Africans made demands for marketing the brand Africa, collaborating to scale up cultural events into tourist destinations, and supporting national policies from each African nation.
+All Africans made demands for marketing the brand Africa, collaborating to scale cultural events into tourist destinations, and supporting national policies from each African nation.

-They also urged the AfCFTA to release action plans that would hasten the plans’ execution while also putting young people and women at the centre of forward-thinking tourism activities and policies.
+They also urged the AfCFTA to release action plans that would hasten the plans’ execution while putting young people and women at the centre of forward-thinking tourism activities and policies.

 Another important subject of debate was how to package various cultural events to promote tourism.

-In order to avoid paying needless taxes, the AfCFTA at the meeting deemed regional flights to be domestic.
+To avoid paying needless taxes, the AfCFTA at the meeting deemed regional flights to be domestic.

 Despite supporting AfCFTA’s classification of domestic flights inside Africa as such, Susan Akporiaye, head of the National Association of Nigerian Travel Agencies (NANTA), urged the African Union organisation to move beyond words and work with governments and airlines to take concrete steps that will result in lower ticket prices.

-They contend that for the continent’s tourist industry to fully realise its untapped potential and compete favourably with its international counterparts, it requires active exchanges, strategic partnerships, skill development, crowd-funding methods, and good corporate governance.
+For the continent’s tourist industry to fully realise its untapped potential and compete favourably with its international counterparts, it requires active exchanges, strategic partnerships, skill development, crowd-funding methods, and good corporate governance.

 At the Forum’s trading and training sessions on the theme of “Transformational Entrepreneurship and Intra-Africa Business to Business Networking Sessions,” Hamza Farooqui, CEO/founder of Millat Investments, shared insightful information about sustainable tourism entrepreneurship models while admonishing African business owners to reconsider the idea of owning the majority shares in a small company rather than having a small s.